CandyOre/CS61A/README.md

 Upd: For the third project Ants, I refer to Spring 2022 version for a provided comprehensive GUI, which is not accessible in Fall 2020 version.

+Upd: Project Ants in Spring 2022 is much harder than it in Fall 2020 QAQ!

 - [[Spring 2022] Course Website](https://inst.eecs.berkeley.edu/~cs61a/sp22/)

 Other unofficial CS61A repo.